Intermap Wins Contract with Major Telecom Provider in Vietnam

 Precision geospatial data generated by patented processes and artificial intelligence

-DENVER, April 06, 2023 (GLOBE NEWSWIRE) -- Intermap Technologies (TSX: IMP; OTCQX: ITMSF) (“Intermap” or the “Company”), a global leader in 3D geospatial products and intelligence solutions, today announced a contract with a major telecommunications provider in Vietnam to provide a suite of data products and services to support the geospatial infrastructure for network expansion.
+DENVER, April 06, 2023 (GLOBE NEWSWIRE) -- Intermap Technologies IMPITMSF ("Intermap" or the "Company"), a global leader in 3D geospatial products and intelligence solutions, today announced a contract with a major telecommunications provider in Vietnam to provide a suite of data products and services to support the geospatial infrastructure for network expansion.

 By utilizing advanced geospatial data collection methods, Intermap will generate highly accurate and detailed 3D models of terrain, buildings and other structures in over 70 cities and towns throughout Vietnam.
 These models enable visualization of obstacles to provide a comprehensive understanding of the environment and factors affecting signal propagation and interference.
 Using Intermap's precision data, telecom operators design customized solutions to upgrade their networks.
 This includes optimizing cell tower placements, adjusting antenna heights and orientations and identifying potential coverage gaps and interference areas.
 The result is a more efficient and robust network that delivers faster data speeds, improved call quality and enhanced user experience.